 If you love to embrace all the special holidays and seasons of the year, then make sure your fireplace decor ideas get to join in too!
 Want to know how to create a Christmas mantelpiece?
 Then use all the tips above.
 Remember to think about different sizes, layering up and choosing items in similar shades!
 In the room above, the height of the empty frame revealing the winter wallpaper behind it as well as the smaller deer and tree marry up well together.

-If fall is your favorite time of year, then embrace fall mantel decor by collecting fallen orange, red and yellow leaves as well as conkers and place them decoratively on your mantel.
-Otherwise, why not purchase a garland of felt fall leaves to dress the top of your mantel?
+If autumn is your favourite time of year, then embrace fall mantel decor by collecting fallen orange, red and yellow leaves as well as conkers and place them decoratively on your mantel.
+Otherwise, why not purchase a garland of felt autumnal leaves to dress the top of your mantel?

 Or when the spooky season comes round again, spook up your family and friends by choosing Halloween mantel decor such as dripping candles holders, jack-o-lanterns and faux cobwebs to make their skin crawl!